 - 1. Ensure all heat pumps are turned OFF at the isolating switch. - 2.
 Turn ON slave 1 heat pump (2nd heat pump). - 3.
-Configure heat pump address. - Whilst in the home screen on control panel, simultaneously press and hold Up ↑, Down ↓ and Enter ← for 5 seconds to enter the setup menu. - Use Up ↑ or Down ▶ buttons to set values. - Press and release Enter to move curser to next line. - Change the following values as shown below.
+Configure heat pump address. - Whilst in the home screen on control panel, simultaneously press and hold Up ↑, Down ↓ and Enter ← for 5 seconds to enter the setup menu. - Use Up ↑ or Down ↓ buttons to set values. - Press and release Enter 🕊 to move curser to next line. - Change the following values as shown below.

-Menu Slave 1 Slave 2 Slave 3 Master Example Screen Image of Slave 1 Display address setting 17 18 19 16 Display address setting: 17 I/O board address 02 03 04 01 Prg I/O Boand address: 02 trm1 32 32 32 32 trm2 17 18 19 16 Prof. 28 Adr.
-PrivyShared Find 28 Adr.
-17 Pr.
-17 Pr.
-Trn3 None 0k?Ves trm3 None - Ok?
-Yes Yes Yes Yes pGD' user interface
+Menu Slave 1 Slave 2 Slave 3 Master Example Screen Image of Slave 1 Display address setting 17 18 19 16 Display address .: 17 I/O board address 02 03 04 01 Prg I/O Board address: 02 trm1 32 32 32 32 trm2 17 18 19 16 Prige Rich Prior Shared Tring 32 Shared Tring 12 Pr Prg Prg trm3 None - Ok?
+Yes Yes Yes Yes rem pGD' our interfore

 Press "Enter" to confirm settings.
 The screen will change to the home screen and settings will be saved.

 Note that the slave's pump will start and an alarm may occur - ignore at this stage.

-- 4. Change slave heat pump 'Storage tank temp' sensor and 'Building flow temp' sensor parameters to 'No'. - Go to the Service menu (Service>Service Settings- password 0022>Thermoregulation).
-Refer to page 50 to see the chart for navigating Service menu and page 55 for Thermoregulation section or see the table below.
+- 4. Change slave heat pump 'Out air sensor', 'Storage tank temp' sensor and 'Building flow temp' sensor parameters to 'No'. - Go to the Service menu (Service>Service Settings- password 0022>Thermoregulation).
+Refer to page 59 to see the chart for navigating Service menu and page 64 for Thermoregulation section or see the table below.

 Parameter Sub Parameter Master Slave

 Blackout delay 10s Screen N/A

 Thermoregulation 05 No of compressors Set as required (default 1) Screen N/A

 Compressor staging Simultaneous Screen N/A

 Controlling sensor Tank Screen N/A

-I/O Config 05 Out air sensor No No
+I/O Config 05 Out air sensor Yes No

-1/O Corning 05 Sensor type Carel NTC Carel NTC
+1/O Coning 05 Sensor type Carel NTC Carel NTC

 By digital input No Screen N/A

 Thermoregulation 06 By supervisor No Screen N/A

 (Enable unit On/Off) By flow switch Not avail Screen N/A

 Dig input 6 is for: Comp O/Load Screen N/A

 Storage tank temp Yes No

 I/O Config 06b Sensor type Carel NTC Carel NTC

 Building flow temp Yes No

 - 5. Turn OFF the Slave heat pump. - If there is only 1 slave proceed directly to step 6. - If there are 2 or 3 Slave heat pumps repeat step 3 to step 5 for Slave 2 and Slave 3 respectively using the values for respective Slave heat pumps. - 6.
-Turn ON Master heat pump and set the master address as stated in step 3. - 7.
-After commissioning the Master heat pump, go to the Service menu (Service>Service Settings- password 0022>Thermoregulation>no. of compressor) on the Master heat pump and change the number of compressors according to the number of heat pumps interconnected together.
+Turn ON Master heat pump and set the master address as stated in step 3. - After commissioning the Master heat pump, go to the Service menu (Service>Service Settings- password 0022>Thermoregulation>no. of compressor) on the Master heat pump and change the number of compressors according to the number of heat pumps interconnected together.

-Refer to page 50 to see the chart for navigating Service menu and page 55 for Thermoregulation section or see the table below.
+Refer to page 59 to see the chart for navigating Service menu and page 64 for Thermoregulation section or see the table below.

 Parameter Sub Parameter Master

 Blackout delay 10s

 No of compressors Set as required

 Thermoregulation 05 (Number of heat pumps) (default 1)

-Compressor staging Simultaneous
+- Compressor staging Simultaneous

 Controlling sensor Tank

 - 8. Turn on all the heat pumps. - 9.
 Reset alarms on each heat pump.
-Skip this step if there are no alarms.

-10. Set time/tariff control on Master heat pump if required.
-Refer to page 50 to see the chart for navigating the control panel display.
+Skip this step if there are no alarms. - 10.
+Set time/tariff control on Master heat pump if required.
+Refer to page 59 to see the chart for navigating the control panel display.

-If the water heater is full of cold water, heating will commence unless the flow rate of the cold side or the temperature of the cold side and hot side is below the set point, in which case the auxiliary boost will operate, if installed.
+If the water heaters are full of cold water, the fan will activate on each water heater and heating will commence unless the ambient air temperature is below the ambient sensor set point, in which case the auxiliary boost will operate, if installed.